Allopurinol, tablets 300 mg 30 pcs

 Contraindications

-Hypersensitivity to allopurinol or any other drug component; hepatic insufficiency; severe renal failure (stage of azotemia); primary (idiopathic) hemochromatosis; asymptomatic hyperuricemia, acute attack of gout; lactose intolerance, lactase deficiency, glucose-galactose malabsorption syndrome; pregnancy, breast-feeding, children under 3 years of age.
+Hypersensitivity to allopurinol or any other component of the drug; liver failure; severe renal failure (azotemia stage); primary (idiopathic) hemochromatosis; asymptomatic hyperuricemia, acute attack of gout; lactose intolerance, lactase deficiency, glucose-galactose malabsorption syndrome; pregnancy, breastfeeding period, children under 3 years of age.

 With caution

-Hepatic impairment, chronic heart failure, diabetes, arterial hypertension, liver function disorders, hypothyroidism, advanced age.
-Patients taking angiotensin-converting enzyme inhibitors (ACE) or diuretics.
+Renal failure, chronic heart failure, diabetes mellitus, arterial hypertension, liver dysfunction, hypothyroidism, old age.
+Patients taking angiotensin-converting enzyme (ACE) inhibitors or diuretics.
 Children under 15 years of age (prescribed only during cytostatic therapy of leukemia and other malignant diseases, as well as symptomatic treatment of enzyme disorders).

-Very rare reports of thrombocytopenia, agranulocytosis, and aplastic anemia have been reported, particularly in individuals with renal and/or hepatic dysfunction, which emphasizes the need for special caution in these patient groups.
+Thrombocytopenia, agranulocytosis and aplastic anemia have been reported very rarely, particularly in persons with impaired renal and/or hepatic function, highlighting the need for special caution in these patient groups.

-Immune system disorders: infrequent: hypersensitivity reactions; rare: severe hypersensitivity reactions, including skin reactions with epidermal detachment, fever, lymphadenopathy, arthralgia and/or eosinophilia (including Stevens-Johnson syndrome and toxic epidermal necrolysis).
+Immune system disorders: uncommon: hypersensitivity reactions; rare: severe hypersensitivity reactions, including skin reactions with epidermal detachment, fever, lymphadenopathy, arthralgia and/or eosinophilia (including Stevens-Johnson syndrome and toxic epidermal necrolysis).

-The accompanying vasculitis or tissue reactions may have various manifestations, including hepatitis, renal damage, acute cholangitis, xanthine concrements and, in very rare cases, seizures.
-In addition, the development of anaphylactic shock has very rarely been observed.
-If severe adverse reactions develop, allopurinol therapy should be immediately discontinued and not resumed.
+Associated vasculitis or tissue reactions may have a variety of manifestations, including hepatitis, renal involvement, acute cholangitis, xanthine stones, and, in very rare cases, seizures.
+In addition, the development of anaphylactic shock was very rarely observed.
+If severe adverse reactions develop, allopurinol therapy should be stopped immediately and not restarted.

-In delayed multiorgan hypersensitivity (known as drug hypersensitivity syndrome /DRESS/), the following symptoms may develop in various combinations: Fever, skin rash, vasculitis, lymphadenopathy, pseudolymphoma, arthralgia, leukopenia, eosinophilia, hepatosplenomegaly, altered liver function test results, disappearing bile duct syndrome (destruction or disappearance of intrahepatic bile ducts).
-If such reactions develop during any period of treatment, Allopurinol should be stopped immediately and never resumed.
+Delayed onset multiorgan hypersensitivity (known as drug hypersensitivity syndrome /DRESS/) may develop the following symptoms in various combinations: fever, skin rash, vasculitis, lymphadenopathy, pseudolymphoma, arthralgia, leukopenia, eosinophilia, hepatosplenomegaly, changes in liver function tests, vanishing bile duct syndrome (destruction or disappearance of intrahepatic bile ducts). ducts).
+If such reactions develop during any period of treatment, Allopurinol should be immediately discontinued and never restarted.

-Generalized hypersensitivity reactions have developed in patients with impaired renal and/or hepatic function.
-These cases have sometimes had a fatal outcome;
+Generalized hypersensitivity reactions developed in patients with impaired renal and (or) liver function.
+Such cases were sometimes fatal;

 very rare: angioimmunoblastic lymphadenopathy.
-Angioimmunoblastic lymphadenopathy was very rarely diagnosed after lymph node biopsy for generalized lymphadenopathy.
-Angioimmunoblastic lymphadenopathy is reversible and regresses after discontinuation of allopurinol therapy.
+Angioimmunoblastic lymphadenopathy has very rarely been diagnosed after lymph node biopsy for generalized lymphadenopathy.
+Angioimmunoblastic lymphadenopathy is reversible and regresses after cessation of allopurinol therapy.

 Metabolic and nutritional disorders: very rare: diabetes mellitus, hyperlipidemia.